 The development of renewable and clean energies at reasonable costs is a great challenge to which Arkema is contributing with its materials.
 Kynar® fluoropolymers and carbon nanotubes lengthen the life of lithium-ion batteries and enhance their performance.
 We’re also developing Elium® thermoplastic resin to produce next-generation wind turbine blades made of fully recyclable thermoplastic composite.
-Lastly, several innovative technologies are being combined to make photovoltaic panels more efficient and durable.
-For example, our transparent, ultra-UV resistant Evatane® resins are used to assemble the panel’s different components, while Kynar® polymer films provide long-lasting panel-back protection.
+Lastly, several innovative technologies are being combined to make photovoltaic panels more efficient and durable: thus our Kynar® polymer films provide long-lasting panel-back protection.

-Our global Arkenergy program aims to reduce the Group’s net energy purchases by 20% by 2030.
+Our global Arkenergy program aims to reduce the Group’s net energy purchases by 20% in intensity by 2030.

 Arkema solutions contribute to the development of digital technologies.
 Our nanostructured polymers support miniaturization, while our electroactive Piezotech® polymers, which change shape when stimulated by an electrical current, pave the way for functionalized, connected objects and numerous medical applications.
 These include blood pressure sensors and surgical guides precise to within one millimeter.

 For sustainable buildings, Arkema R&D also focuses on specific materials and solutions.
 The integration of Bostik, followed by Den Braven, have broadened our portfolio of sealants, coatings, adhesives, mortars and grouts, all of which help insulate buildings thermally and acoustically.

 At the Smart House, a connected, automated test home at the Bostik Smart Technology Centre in Venette, France, we study the challenges of tomorrow’s housing, collecting and analyzing data on environmental footprint, energy autonomy and efficiency, comfort and health.

 In addition, with our climate plan, we’ve also committed to shrinking our corporate environmental footprint by reducing our direct greenhouse gas emissions by 38% by 2030, compared to 2015.
 In this way, we are on a trajectory aligned with the Paris Agreement.

-To shrink our environmental footprint, we pledged to reduce volatile organic compound (VOC) emissions by 65% between 2012 and 2030.
+To shrink our environmental footprint, we have comitted to reduce volatile organic compound (VOC) emissions by 65% in intensity between 2012 and 2030.
 This action limits the formation of tropospheric ozone, a super-oxidant that is harmful to flora and fauna.